petrosgk/SED_with_MultiTaskVAE/README.md

-# Sound Event Detector and Synthesizer
+# MTL-VAE Sound Event Detector and Synthesizer
 This repository contains the code and trained weights for [Sound Event Detector](#sound-event-detector) and [Sound Event Synthesizer](#sound-event-synthesizer) VAE models, trained via Multi-Task Learning on the DCASE Task4 2022 dataset.
 This README contains instructions for installation, along with inference and training instructions for both models.

 ## Installation